eclipse-embed-cdt/eclipse-plugins/README-MAINTAINER.md

 - login (otherwise the next link is not visible!)
 - use the [make-pre-release-from-master]('https://ci.eclipse.org/embed-cdt/job/make-pre-release-from-master')
-Jenkins job to copy the files from `builds/master` to `updates/neon-test`, which is the public address for the pre-release.
+Jenkins job to copy the files from `builds/master` to `updates/neon-test`, which is the public location for the pre-release.

 Beta testers can install the pre-release from: